pwaring/technical-talks/ipv6-hosting-developer/slides.md

 # Current state of play

- - Many hosting providers don't offer IPv6 at all
+ - Some hosting providers don't offer IPv6 at all
  - Very few big providers offer IPv6 with feature parity with IPv4
- - (insert stats on v6 traffic and v6 on top sites)
+ - Facebook/Google: 25-30% of incoming traffic on IPv6 (with wide deployment)
+ - Probably need dual-stack for now

 # Squeezing the last drops from IPv4